thanhvu94/product-search-mlops/README.md

   - Credentials: vunguyen SSH key
   - Branches to build: */main
   - Script Path: Jenkinsfile
+7. Click `Build with Parameters` and input your VM info (public IP & VM username).
-7. Click `Build Now`.
-You can check `Output Console` to see the build progress
+- You can check `Output Console` to see the build progress
 8. After stage `Build` success, you can see a new image with `latest` tag pushed here: https://hub.docker.com/r/vunt94/product-search-app/tags
 ![CI/CD image build](./images/jenkins_image_build.png)